Kaiqiang-Chen/Portfolio/README.md

-Portfolio - Kaiqiang Chen
+# Portfolio - Kaiqiang Chen

-This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
+This Portfolio is a compilation of all the projects I have done for academic, self-learning and hobby purposes, covering various fields incl. **Data Science & Data Analysis**, **Product Management** and **Coonsulting**.
 This portfolio also contains my Achievements, skills, and certificates.
 It is updated on the regular basis.

 - **Email**: [kaiqiang.chen@outlook.com](kaiqiang.chen@outlook.com)
 - **LinkedIn**: [www.linkedin.com/in/kenneth-kaiqiang-chen](https://www.linkedin.com/in/kenneth-kaiqiang-chen)